 Declare the Global Studies in Education minor by completing the minor declaration form.
 Once you have completed the form and obtained the signature of the Social Foundations faculty member bring the form to your school's registrar to be entered into SIS.
 This minor is open to students across the University.

-The minor consists of 18 credits which include two required courses.
+The minor consists of 18 credits.
 Candidates for the minor should complete one language course beyond the 2010 level of any language at UVa or an approved study abroad course.

 EDLF 4606 Comparative Education